Money coming to keep struggling grocer open in Point Roberts

-SEATTLE — Money is on the way to help save the only grocery store in an isolated Washington state community that’s been especially strained by the pandemic-related closure of the U.S.-Canada border.
+Money is on the way to help save the only grocery store in an isolated Washington state community that’s been especially strained by the pandemic-related closure of the U.S.-Canada border.

 About 1,300 people live in Point Roberts, on the tip of a peninsula south of Vancouver, B.C., that juts into U.S. territory.
 It’s part of Washington, but separated from the rest of the state.